Skip to Content

 Why Referral Codes Are The OLD Way To Track Referrals

-❗️ Referral codes don’t work with longer sales cycles because – as mentioned above – they get forgotten if not used instantly.
+• They don’t work with longer sales cycles because they get forgotten.

-❗️ Referral codes also don’t provide a personalized experience.
-For example, if I provide my friend with a referral code, they still have to figure out how to get to the business’s website, and once they do, there is no personal message inviting them to become a customer.
+• They don’t provide a personalized experience.
+If you provide a referral code to your friend, they have to figure out how to get to the website, and navigate to the code entry.

-In both cases, you’ll see the limitations – the influencers, affiliates or existing customers share their codes on social media but give no information about how to use them.
+In both cases, you’ll see the limitations, such as influencers or affiliates sharing their codes on social media without information about how to use them.

 Referral links allow you to make a much more personalized referral experience, giving you much more control as a business about what you offer the person being invited.